The best hotels in Dinant

 Namur, 30 kilometres north, is worth half a day for the Citadel and the old town around Rue du Collège.
 If you're staying at Chateau de Namur on Citadelle Hill, you're already there.
 Furfooz National Park, 8 kilometres south of Dinant near the village of Furfooz, has Merovingian ruins and cliff walks that most visitors completely skip. and that's exactly why it's worth going.

-Dinant's best neighborhoods
+Dinant's best hotel regions

 The City Centre puts you 5 minutes from the Citadel and the Collégiale Notre-Dame, which matters more than people realize.
 But if you want the postcard Meuse views without paying Namur prices, the Riverside strip and La Merveilleuse quarter are where we'd look first.